doasync/redux-thunk-generators/README.md

 };
 ```

-But y'd better use async generators for that, they are supported too (not by your babel preset though... ;)
+You'd better use async generators for that, they are supported too (not by your babel preset though... ;)

 ```javascript
 export const signIn = (payload) => async function* () {